The-Batman-Code/Project-6-Loopa/README.md

 ```
 sudo apt-install python3-pip
 ```
 11. Install all the libraries mentioned in the requirements.txt file in 'Compute_Engine/V2' folder.
+12. You should now be able to run the project locally on the Ubuntu VM by running the 'faster.py' file.
+After it's working locally, proceed to the next step to be able to access it over the internet.
+13. To be able to take your project online, refer to this link by [clicking here](https://www.slingacademy.com/article/deploying-fastapi-on-ubuntu-with-nginx-and-lets-encrypt/)
+14. While going through the above tutorial, use the 'gunicorn_conf.py and service.txt' files that I have provided in 'Compute_Engine/V2' folder not of the previous website.
+Also make sure to change the path addresses accordingly.
+15. I know this step may be tough to do but with a bit of patience and help from Gemini you can make it successfully.
+16. Congrats🚀🚀 The Data Query Interface is now online.
+You should be able to access it using the external IP address of your VM.